oneElectron/itex/README.md

 </div>

-Initialize a latex project in the current folder
+Initialize a latex project in the current folder.
+This is a hobby project I started in order to learn rust.
+Hope you like it :\).

 Usage:
 ```